Skip to content

 Local Actions cannot refer to files outside of the action.yml's directory.

-For additional assistance with debugging, you can attach to the container running the Action to snoop around:
+For additional assistance with debugging, you can attach to the container running the Action to snoop around as in this example:

 forge use --attach ./testdata/actions/dockerfile